GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone/architecture.md

 Create, manage and operate a PBMM secure landing zone for the Google Cloud Environment.
 This project details the architecture for a mult-tenant Landing Zone as a Service - where multiple deptartments and workloads deploy under a shared organization with TBD folder separation.

+### Background

+The Google Cloud PBMM Secure [Landing Zone](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding) is a GCP services based - modular and scalable Infrastructure as Code configuration that enables an organization to deploy their business workflow and processes.
+The landing zone is the prerequisite to deploying enterprise workloads in a cloud environment either all cloud native or a hybrid combination of on-prem.
+The landing zone provides for GitOps automated deployment and management by the overall DevSecOps teams.
+Workload migration and integration with a federated IdP is part of the extended API offered by the Google Cloud Landing Zone.
+The system is focused on providing a secure zoned network infrastructure around various types of department workloads.

+### Scope
+The scope of this assessment is limited to the Infrastructure as Service oriented GCP services that provide for a minimal secure landing zone.
+Security assessments specific to IaaS/PaaS/SaaS/Hybrid workloads are part of a later stage.
+The security profile for the GCP PBMM Landing Zone is PB (Protected B) confidentiality, Medium integrity, Medium availability (PBMM).

 ### Why Landing Zones
 Expand on https://cloud.google.com/architecture/landing-zones/decide-network-design#option-2 in https://cloud.google.com/architecture/landing-zones#what-is-a-google-cloud-landing-zone